 We would not waste your time to suggesting you general attractions to visit in London in 2018.
 We have something totally different to tell you.
 Specially is you are visiting London for the very first time then you must not miss out our list of Top 10 London Attractions to visit in 2018 summer and winter.
 Below are must-see top 10 London attractions we recommend:

-The world’s highest observation wheel, London Eye is 135 metres high and has 32 capsules where you can see up to 40 kilometres in all directions from each capsule.
+The world’s highest observation wheel, London Eye is 135 meters high and has 32 capsules where you can see up to 40 kilo meters in all directions from each capsule.
 It is a breath-taking experience way of viewing the city as it allows for a full 360-degree panorama.

 2# The Houses of Parliament with Big Ben: